BodyLab LLC | Effective from: March 12, 2022

 Provider: Nexphone AG, Alpenstrasse 1, 8803 Rüschlikon

-6. How is the data processed and used
+6. How are the data processed and used

-In the scope of our operations, we might process different categories of personal data for various purposes.
-Specifically, we process the personal data mentioned in section 4 from you for the following purposes:
+As part of our operations, we may process various categories of personal data for different purposes.
+Specifically, we process the personal data mentioned in sec.
+4 about you for the following purposes:

 Communication

-We process personal data to communicate with you and third parties via email, phone, letter, or otherwise.
-This can also take the form of newsletters and other regular contact (e.g., electronically, via post, phone).
-You can always refuse this communication or refuse or revoke your consent for this communication.
-In communication, we particularly process the contents and context data of the communication as well as your contact data, including images and audio recordings from (video) calls.
-In the case of audio or video recording of communication, we will inform you separately at the beginning, and you can tell us if you do not wish for a recording, or end the communication or leave the call.
-If we need or want to establish your identity, we may collect additional data.
+We process personal data so that we can communicate with you and third parties via email, phone, by mail, or otherwise.
+This can also take the form of newsletters and other regular contacts (e.g., electronically, by mail, by phone).
+You can refuse this communication at any time or reject or revoke your consent to this communication.
+In the course of the communication, we particularly process the contents and accompanying data of the communication as well as your contact details, but also image and audio recordings of (video) calls.
+In the case of audio or video recording of the communication, we inform you separately at the start, and you are free to let us know if you do not wish to be recorded, or to end the communication or leave the call.
+If we need or want to verify your identity, we may collect additional data.

 Activities related to contracts, services, treatments